 Why do I need to know fuse type?

 Chances are, you ended up reading this short article because you opted for hardwiring your dash cam (or any other car accessory).
 Generally, hardwiring is preferred if you'd like the accessory to be installed more or less permanently in your vehicle.
-However, if you're planning to use help of a professional car electrician or arrange our Auckland-based mobile dash cam installation service, you don't need to worry about finding out the fuse type as it's something that is taken care of by the sparky.
+However, if you're planning to use the help of a professional car electrician or arrange our Auckland-based mobile dash cam installation service, you don't need to worry about finding out the fuse type as it's something that is taken care of by the sparky.

-If you're willing and qualified to install the accessory yourself, the easiest way to pull this off is by plugging directly into your car's fuse box using a Add-A-Circuit Fuse Tap Adapter.
+If you're willing and qualified to install the accessory yourself, the easiest way to pull this off is by plugging directly into your car's fuse box using a, Add-A-Circuit Fuse Tap Adapter.
 This is where knowing the fuse type comes into play: since these fuse adapters come in different shapes, you need to order one that is compatible with your car's fuse.